envoyproxy/envoy-website/README.md

 ### The "Learn Envoy" series

 The company [TurbineLabs](https://www.turbinelabs.io/) created an educational series about Envoy called [Learn Envoy](https://www.learnenvoy.io/).
-Upon their acquisition by [Slack](https://slack.com) they generously donated the Learn Envoy documentation to the Envoy project.
+Upon the team's acquihire by [Slack](https://slack.com) they generously donated the Learn Envoy documentation to the Envoy project.
 You can now find Learn Envoy at https://envoyproxy.io/learn.
 The underlying Markdown assets are in the [`learn`](./learn) folder in this repository.